 According to Michael Benninger, MD, a fever is the main symptom to helping determine what illness you might have.
 A fever could mean the flu or any number of other things, including, yes, coronavirus.

-A report from the World Health Organization (WHO) that examined cases in China in February 2020 shed more light on these symptoms.
+A report from the World Health Organization (WHO) that examined cases in China in February 2020 revealed the initial list of COVID-19 symptoms.
 That report found that around 88% of COVID-19 patients had a fever and 68% had a dry cough.
-Additional symptoms of coronavirus have included shortness or breath and difficulty breathing, sore throat, diarrhea, fatigue, chills, muscle pain, loss of taste and smell and body aches.
+Additional symptoms of COVID-19 include shortness of breath and difficulty breathing, sore throat, diarrhea, fatigue, chills, muscle pain, loss of taste and smell and body aches.

-But it’s rare to find a fever or diarrhea associated with a cold or seasonal allergies, Dr. Benninger notes.
-And while some coronavirus patients have been asymptomatic, differentiating between what your body is dealing with is also a matter of looking at all of the symptoms as a whole.
+But it’s rare to find a fever or diarrhea associated with the common cold or seasonal allergies, Dr. Benninger notes.
+And while some COVID-19 patients have been asymptomatic, differentiating between what your body is dealing with is also a matter of looking at all of the symptoms as a whole.
 “It’s a matter of taking a logical approach to symptoms,” he adds.

 If a fever isn’t present and you’re not showing signs of difficulty breathing or diarrhea, then you’re likely dealing with a common cold or seasonal allergies.